 The Jewish Community Relations Council of the Youngstown Area Jewish Federation is inviting students in grades 7 through 12 in the Mahoning and Shenango Valleys to enter its annual Holocaust Writing, Art, and Multi-Media contest, a project held in conjunction with Yom Hashoah (Holocaust Remembrance Day).
 To be commemorated this academic year on Tuesday, April 21, 2020, Yom Hashoah is an internationally recognized day set aside for remembering all victims of the Holocaust and reminding society of what can happen to civilized people when bigotry, hatred, and indifference reign.

 The theme for this year’s contest is “Why We Must Remember: Honoring the 75thAnniversary of the Liberation of Auschwitz.”
 As taught by the United States Holocaust Memorial Museum, this year’s theme is a reminder that it is not only important to curse the darkness of the past, but also to illuminate the future and to acknowledge the humanity in all people so that the world can be left in a better place for posterity.

 For students in grades 7-12 in the Mahoning and Shenango Valleys

 Narrative composition and/or poetry of no more than 1,500 words, submitted in Microsoft Word, double-spaced.

-Should demonstrate originality and a creative representation of the theme, using paint, crayon, pencil, or other similar medium on 8.5 x 11 white paper
+Should demonstrate originality and creative representation of the theme, using paint, crayon, pencil, or other similar media on 8.5 x 11 white paper.

-Films should be no more than five minutes, demonstrate originality, and a creative representation of theme, and should be submitted on a flash drive, CD, or electronically
+Films should be no more than five minutes, demonstrate originality, and creative representation of the theme, and should be submitted on a flash drive, CD, or electronically.

 All entries, whether writing, art or film, must include a title page or label containing the following information: student’s name, grade, home address, and telephone number; school name, address, and telephone number, and teacher’s name.